The Center for Experience & Opportunity

 Companies on Campus, our Campus Recruitment Program, allows you to meet individually with applicants in our interview rooms.
 Program dates are available in September, October, November, February, March and April.
 We take care of the details.
 To request a date to visit campus, please complete and submit our Employer Request Form.

-Westminster is home to over 200 nonprofit organizations, whose missions range from health education, to improving literacy, to environmental activism, to child care.
+Westminster is home to many nonprofit organizations, whose missions range from health education, to improving literacy, to environmental activism, to child care.
 With so many diverse organizations, many within walking distance or just a shuttle ride away, students find they can contribute to a cause they are passionate about, while also gaining valuable professional experience.

 The Center for Experience and Opportunity helps connect McDaniel College students to these nonprofit organizations at all levels of commitment, from semester long internships with nonprofits, to campus-wide community clean-up days.
 Whether students want to gain extensive behind-scenes experience of working for a nonprofit, or just want to get out into the community to volunteer for a day, we connect students to the community organizations or campus clubs with which they can find meaningful experiences.